 I found that I could have horrible runs where my body could barely limp along, and that I could finish those runs with great joy.
 The secret, always, was to do the right thing.
 If my body was only up to running at a snail’s pace, and if it was the right thing, and if I happily complied, I found that it opened paths to an unexpected happiness.
 I realized that this was what it meant to “give it to God.”

 While trying to feel the right pace for the day, I began to look for a feeling that I thought of as the “harmony zone.”
-I discovered that there was no single answer to the question of how to “exercise spiritually,” or how to train on a given day, but that each day brought new answers that could only be known by listening inwardly for that subtle feeling of guidance – of rightness.
+I discovered that there was no single answer to the question of how to “exercise spiritually,” or how to train on a given day, but that each day brought new answers that could only be known by listening inwardly for that subtle feeling of guidance – of rightness in the heart.